 Smartphones and laptops can be incredibly helpful for running your small business.
 But these devices can leave you vulnerable to costly cyber breaches.
 In today’s digital-centric world, cyber breaches are becoming more and more common.
 You know that sense of panic when you can’t find your smartphone, or you drop it on the sidewalk?
 Falling victim to a costly cyber breach feels infinitely worse.

-That’s why we put together this free cyber breach eBook for you.
+That’s why we put together this cyber breach eBook for you.
 From reading this quick and easy eBook, you’ll learn the basics about cyber breaches, how they can impact your business, how to recover from a cyber breach, and how cyber event expense insurance can help protect your business and your bottom line.
 Download the eBook or read it below!

 Cyber breaches: The byte-sized basics